moment/luxon/docs/why.md

 Luxon lives in the Moment project because, basically, we all really like it, and it represents a huge improvement.

 But Luxon doesn't quite fulfill Moment's mandate.
 Since it sometimes relies on browsers' implementations of the `Intl` specifications, it doesn't provide some of Moment's most commonly-used features on all browsers.
-Relative date formatting is for instance not supported in IE11 and Safari (as of August 2020).
+Relative date formatting is for instance not supported in IE11 and [other older browsers](https://caniuse.com/?search=Intl%20RelativeTimeFormat).
 Luxon's Intl features do not work as expected on sufficiently outdated browsers, whereas Moment's all work everywhere.
 That represents a good tradeoff, IMO, but it's clearly a different one than Moment makes.

 Luxon makes a major break in API conventions.
 Part of Moment's charm is that you just call `moment()` on basically anything and you get date, whereas Luxon forces you to decide that you want to call `fromISO` or whatever.
 The upshot of all that is that Luxon feels like a different library; that's why it's not Moment 3.0.